tagirov/rusk/README.md

 - Testing with temporary databases

 # Data Safety & Backup

-Rusk automatically creates backups to protect your data

 #### Automatic Backups
 - Every save operation creates a `.json.backup` file
 - Backups are stored in the same directory as your database